 path metric: An aggregate multi-hop criterion used to characterize the performance, quality, and eligibility of a mesh path.

-peer mesh station (STA): A mesh STA to which a mesh peering has been established.
+peer mesh station (STA): [peer mesh STA] A mesh STA to which a mesh peering has been established.

 peer-to-peer link: A station-to-station (STA-to-STA) link between tunneled direct link setup (TDLS) peer STAs in an infrastructure basic service set (BSS) or between STAs in an independent basic service set (IBSS).

-peer-to-peer traffic specification (PTP TSPEC): The quality-of-service (QoS) characteristics of a data flow between non-access point (non-AP) QoS stations (STAs).
+peer-to-peer traffic specification: [PTP TSPEC] The quality-of-service (QoS) characteristics of a data flow between non-access point (non-AP) QoS stations (STAs).

-perfect forward secrecy (PFS): A property of a key agreement protocol that protects a session key derived from a set of long-term public and private keys from being compromised if one of the (long-term) private keys is compromised in the future.
+perfect forward secrecy: [PFS] A property of a key agreement protocol that protects a session key derived from a set of long-term public and private keys from being compromised if one of the (long-term) private keys is compromised in the future.

 per-frame encryption key: A unique encryption key constructed for each medium access control (MAC) protocol data unit (MPDU).

-physical layer (PHY) protocol data unit (PPDU): The unit of data exchanged between PHY entities to provide the PHY data service.
+physical layer (PHY) protocol data unit: [PPDU] The unit of data exchanged between PHY entities to provide the PHY data service.

 piggyback: The overloading of data with an acknowledgment of a previously received frame to the station (STA) to which the data is directed.

-portable station (STA): A type of station (STA) that might be moved from location to location, but that uses network communications only while at a fixed location.
+portable station (STA): [portable STA] A type of station (STA) that might be moved from location to location, but that uses network communications only while at a fixed location.

 portal: The logical point at which the integration service is provided.